 Problems With Table Sharing

 First, you have to find a group that wants table service at the same club and desires a similar table location.
-This can be challenging.
-(We do have some groups that contact us for table sharing opportunities.
-If this is something you’re interested in, text us at (702) 816-6738 and we’ll try to match you up with another party.)
+This, in itself, can be extremely challenging.

 Second, people flake.
 A group may have every intention of getting bottle service with you, but add in alcohol consumption and inevitable disagreements within the group, and it can turn into a sh*t show.
 Not only that but getting people in Vegas to respond to a text after drinking is damn near impossible.